AyanDas-99/DiBook/README.md

 - **Sell Your Books:** Have books to spare?
 List them for sale hassle-free.
 - **Price Determination:** Set prices based on the condition of each book.
 - **Downloadable Order Receipt:** Receive a PDF receipt for your orders.

+## Prerequisites

+The app depends on MongoDB for database, and Cloudinary for media files.
+- Create a mongoDB account on [cloud.mongodb.com](cloud.mongodb.com)
+- Create a project and cluster
+- Create a cloudinary account.

 ## Getting Started